MFD Museum & Historical Society

 Included among the exhibits are a circa 1910 working fire alarm telegraph system, a functional 1920’s firehouse kitchen, original station furniture and furnished personal lockers reflecting the period.

-Several pieces of fire apparatus are on display: A 1927 “MFD” pumper and a 1930 “MFD” service truck, both hand built in the fire department repair shop have been beautifully restored to their original condition.
-In addition is a stunning 1947 Cadillac ambulance and a classic 1942 Pirsch sedan style pumper.
+Several pieces of fire apparatus are on display: A 1927 “MFD” pumper and a 1930 “MFD” service truck, both hand built in the fire department repair shop and beautifully restored to their original condition.
+In addition are a stunning 1947 Cadillac ambulance and a classic WWII 1942 Pirsch sedan style pumper.

-Our apparatus collection also includes a 1927 “MFD” pumper currently on loan and displayed at the Wisconsin State Firefighters Memorial Park in Wisconsin Rapids and a rare 1957 Mack/Magirus ladder truck currently undergoing restoration.
-This unit served the MFD in the downtown area for many years.
+Our apparatus collection also includes another 1927 “MFD” pumper currently on loan to the Wisconsin State Firefighters Memorial Park in Wisconsin Rapids and a rare 1957 Mack/Magirus rear mount aerial ladder truck currently undergoing restoration.
+This unit served as Ladder Co.
+2 operating in the downtown area for many years.
+In addition, we recently acquired another classic Milwaukee gem, that being old Engine 9, a 1949 open cab Mack pumper.
+This company was, year after year, one of the busiest fire companies.

 The Society is governed by a board of directors who serve four year rotating terms.
 All of these positions are currently staffed by active and retired members of the Milwaukee Fire Department.